doyensec/inql/README.md

 ## InQL Burp Suite Extension

 Since version 1.0.0 of the tool, InQL was extended to operate within Burp Suite.
-In this mode, the tool will retain all the capabilities of the stand-alone script plus a handy user interface to manipulate queries.
+In this mode, the tool will retain all the capabilities of the stand-alone script and add a handy user interface for manipulating queries.

 Using the `inql` extension for Burp Suite, you can: